 Kashmiri cuisine also makes liberal use of a local chilli that is moderately hot and imbues dishes with a vibrant and appetizing redness.
 Because I don't get Kashmiri chillies at my local Indian grocery store, I chose instead to go with a Guajillo pepper, also a moderately hot chili that imparts a wonderful color.

-- 1 guajillo chili pepper , lightly toasted on a dry skillet until the color darkens a few shades.
+- 1 Kashmiri chili pepper (or use a dry guajillo pepper, lightly toasted on a dry skillet until the color darkens a few shades.)

 - 4 green cardamom pods